nickbeam/pve-k8s-cluster-setup/README.md

 ````

 ## 1.2 Creating a template for a Kubernetes node
-Now we create the first VM, which will have everything necessary to deploy a Kebernetes node, which we will then also convert into a template:
+#### Now create the first VM, which will have everything necessary to deploy a Kebernetes node, which we will then also convert into a template:
 ````shell
 qm clone 9000 9001 --name k8s-template --full --storage local-lvm
 qm set 9001 --memory 4096 --agent enabled=1
 qm resize 9001 scsi0 3G
 ````

-Launch the cloned machine `9001`, configure the network and install everything necessary, namely docker and kubernetes.
+#### Launch the cloned machine `9001`, configure the network and install everything necessary, namely docker and kubernetes.
 ````shell
 # Add new user if necessary and add to sudoers
 adduser kuser
 usermod -aG sudo kuser
 ````
-Network setup (the name of the yaml file may differ, set the settings relevant to your network):
+#### Network setup (the name of the yaml file may differ, set the settings relevant to your network):
 ````shell
 nano /etc/netplan/50-cloudinit-netcfg.yaml
 ````